vitessio/website/content/en/docs/user-guides/topology-service.md

   -root /vitess/cell1 \
   cell1

 # Now copy the topology.
-Note the old zookeeper implementation doesn't need
+Note the old zookeeper implementation does not need
 # any server or root parameter, as it reads ZK_CLIENT_CONFIG.
 topo2topo \
   -from_implementation zookeeper \